Landlords must provide tenants with at least 60 days' written notice of a rent increase (160KB PDF).

 • with an offer for a lease extension, provided it’s been 12 months since the agreement started, or the rent was last increased.

-• if the specific amount of the increase and date it will commence is included as a condition in the agreement, for example, rent will increase to $400 per week from 1 July.
+• if the specific amount of the increase and date it will commence is included as a condition in the agreement, for example, rent will increase to $400 per week from 1 July provided it’s been 12 months since the last increase.

 • within 60 days of the Housing Safety Authority removing a rent control notice by giving at least 14 days' notice